314pies/ParrelSync/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots/Video**
 If applicable, add screenshots or video link( Youtube/Vimeo) to help explain the problem.
+(Tips: Image can be pasted directly  from clipboard at Github issues)

 **Enviroment (please complete the following information):**
  - Unity Editor Version: [e.g. Windows 2019.3.0f6]